-Honda Civic MPG & Fuel Efficiency
+Honda Civic MPG & Fuel Economy

 Honda Civic Fuel Consumption at a Glance

-- Configurations include the Honda Civic, Honda Civic Hatchback, Honda Civic SI, and Honda Civic Type R
+• Configurations include the Honda Civic, Honda Civic Hatchback, Honda Civic SI, and Honda Civic Type R

-- Gasoline-powered Civic variants earn up to an EPA-estimated 36 MPG (Combined),1 while hybrid-powered Civic models achieve up to an EPA-estimated 49 MPG (Combined)2
+• Gasoline-powered Civic variants earn up to an EPA-estimated 36 MPG (Combined),1 while hybrid-powered Civic models achieve up to an EPA-estimated 49 MPG (Combined)2

-- Both the sedan and hatchback lineups offer gasoline and hybrid variants
+• Both the sedan and hatchback lineups offer gasoline and hybrid variants

 Honda Civic Fuel Efficiency: MPG & Specs of Each Configuration

-The 2025 Honda Civic gas mileage will vary based on the configuration.
+The 2026 Honda Civic gas mileage will vary based on the configuration.
 However, each Civic model delivers great performance and efficiency.
 Let's dive in and see what they can do.

 Honda Civic MPG Ratings: Sedan Models

-There are four fuel-efficient sedan trims of the 2025 Civic.
+There are four fuel-efficient sedan trims of the 2026 Civic.
 The LX and Sport have a 150-horsepower 2.0-liter four-cylinder engine and a CVT.
 The base Civic LX sedan delivers an EPA-estimated 32/41/36 MPG (City/Highway/Combined),1 while the (as its name suggests) sportier Sport gets an EPA-estimated 31/39/34 MPG (City/Highway/Combined).1

 The two hybrid sedan models, the Sport Hybrid and Sport Touring Hybrid, work with the same four-cylinder engine and a motor.
 This combination generates 200 net horsepower.
-The hybrid models also fetch an impressive MPG figure: an EPA-estimated 50/47/49 MPG (City/Highway/Combined).2 With this level of Honda Civic mileage, life is more about the journey than it is about the fuel pump.
+The hybrid models fetch an even more impressive MPG figure: an EPA-estimated 50/47/49 MPG (City/Highway/Combined).2 With this level of Honda Civic mileage, life is more about the journey than it is about the fuel pump.

 Honda Civic MPG Ratings: Hatchback Models